Beit Wazan: Post 1967

 Since the Six-Day War in 1967, Beit Wazan has been held under Israeli occupation.

 After the 1995 accords, 81% of the village land was classified as Area A, while the remaining 19% was classified as Area B.

 In 1997, a village council was established in Beit Wazan to administer local civil affairs.
 It operates in cooperation with the Joint Organizing Committee, which also includes the village councils of Beit Iba and Zawata.
 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS), Beit Wazan had a population of 837, of which 35 were Palestinian refugees.

 In 2003, the Qasim Palace was renovated and was used by the university as its Urban and Regional Development Center.
 In 2010, the venue was used for a concert by the rap group DAM.

 In the 2007 census, the village had a population 1,057 (518 males, 539 females) living in 207 households.
 The average family size was five members.
 The two largest families in Beit Wazan today are the Abu Eisheh and Abd al-Haq families.

+Demography

+Beit Wazan is the center of the Qassam Ahmad family, who are the rulers of Jamma'in.
+Some of its residents have origins in Hebron.